mgsotelo/Flutter1001tickets/README.md

 # 1001tickets

+> [Abandoned project]: I realized that even though this app solves a problem, it is not a problem worth solving.
+The current players in the event and ticketing management in LatAm have major deals with most of the scenarios, and the app wouldn't be profitable in the long run.

 1001tickets is an app that eliminates virtual queues when buying tickets, sells original tickets securely, and offers a secure marketplace for people to resell their tickets if they don't need them.

 ## Features